Young artists in Perth and Kinross are being urged to get creative by the GWCT.

 “Encouraging youngsters to enjoy the countryside and all that lives within it will enhance the long-term protection of game, wildlife and their habitats.”

-Information packs and entry forms are being sent out to all primary and secondary schools in Perth and Kinross.
+Information packs have been sent out to all primary and secondary schools in Perth and Kinross.

 - Closing date for entries -31st October 2018